notreux/UpsideEngine/docs/tutorials/plugin-guide/SpriteEditor.md

     - up
     - down

-Lets create a basic animation, for this, select an sprite and then click on "Add Sprite sheet", in this example we will fill the fields like this:
+Let's create a basic animation, for this, select an sprite and then click on "Add Sprite sheet", in this example we will fill the fields like this:

 ![](../../assets/spriteeditorfill.png)